mitchell-2/IV/_sources/docs/home.md

-# Jupyter Book Tutorial
+# Introductie Project

-(Last updated: June 4, 2023)
+(Last updated: June 20, 2023)

 In this tutorial, we will teach you how to create a Jupyter book and deploy it online.
 This page is written in markdown, which also serves as an example.